The Fujifilm X-T5 shrinks while adding advanced photo features

 Fujifilm has announced the new X-T5.

-Fujifilm has announced the new X-T5.
+has announced the new X-T5.
 Fujifilm

 Fujifilm has announced its new X-T5 mirrorless camera.
-And while the camera itself has shrunk, it has also upgraded almost every aspect of its photographic capabilities.
-It now shares several features with its big sibling, the flagship X-H2, despite keeping its $1,699 price the as its predecessor, the X-T4.
+And while the camera itself has shrunk, has also upgraded almost every aspect of its photographic capabilities.
+It now shares several features with its big sibling, the flagship X-H2, despite keeping its $1,699 price the same as its predecessor, the X-T4.
 Here’s a rundown of what you’ll find in Fujifilm’s promising new APS-C mirrorless camera.

 A familiar new sensor